Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 ### VIN (Input voltage from PSU)

-VIN in the range 12V-32V must be provided to the Duet.
+VIN in the range 12V-48V must be provided to the Duet (12V-32V before v1.02).
 In addition the same, or a different voltage can be provided specifically for the very high current OUT0 circuit.
 This allows for a heated bed or similar to be run from an alternative power supply.
 If that is not required the same VIN can be supplied to the OUT0 input.

 ### 12V